 How to Generate MD5, SHA-256, and Other Hashes

-Hashing converts any input — a password, a file, a message — into a fixed-length string of characters.
+Hashing converts any input (a password, a file, a message) into a fixed-length string of characters.
 The same input always produces the same hash, but even a tiny change in the input produces a completely different hash.
-This makes hashing essential for integrity verification, password storage, and digital signatures.
+This makes hashing essential for integrity verification, password storage, digital signatures, blockchain proofs, and dozens of other building blocks of modern computing.
+Picking the right algorithm, knowing why some are broken, and recognising the patterns that misuse hashes turn a five-second tool into a foundation you can build on safely.

 How hashing works